Subhash Kak: Academic career

 During 1975–1976, Kak was a visiting faculty at Imperial College, London, and a guest researcher at Bell Laboratories, Murray Hill.
 In 1977, he was a visiting researcher at the Tata Institute of Fundamental Research, Bombay.
 In 1979, he joined Louisiana State University, Baton Rouge, where he was appointed the Donald C. and Elaine T. Delaune Distinguished Professor of Electrical and Computer Engineering.
 In 2007, he joined the Computer Science department at Oklahoma State University–Stillwater.

 Kak proposed an efficient three-layer feed-forward neural network architecture and developed four corner classification algorithms for training it.
 Despite being criticized for scalability issues; it gained the attention of the electronic hardware community.
 Kak has argued that there are limits to artificial intelligence and that it cannot match biological intelligence.
 Kak has been critical of the generalization of the quantum computing to commercial scale; he argues error correction is a significant challenge for scalability although it's fundamental to multi-purpose computing.

-Kak is the Regents Professor of Computer Science Department at Oklahoma State University–Stillwater and an honorary visiting professor of engineering at Jawaharlal Nehru University.
+Kak is the Regents Professor of the School of Electrical & Computer Engineering at Oklahoma State University–Stillwater, and an honorary visiting professor of engineering at Jawaharlal Nehru University.
 He is also an honorary visiting professor of media studies at Jawaharlal Nehru University.

 On 28 August 2018, he was appointed member of the Prime Minister's Science, Technology and Innovation Advisory Council (PM-STIAC) in India.